 Participants will excavating within the walls of Bamburgh Castle in Trench 3.
 Trench 3 is a multi-period excavation currently reaching early medieval archaeological horizons (7th-10th century, which roughly covers the Anglo-Saxon occupation of the site).
 Pockets of Roman material have also been recovered in recent seasons.

 Who will be teaching me?

 Professional field archaeologists and post-graduate students form the core of our training staff.
 The BRP’s on-site Directors guide the excavation on a daily basis and ensure that the research agenda’s primary aims and objectives, set at the beginning of the season, are fulfilled.
 The director is supported by a Trench Supervisor, Finds Supervisor and Environmental Supervisor who are responsible for the hands-on tuition students receive each day.
 Our core teaching staff is supported by Assistant Supervisors and a Public Outreach Officer who will help disseminate the project’s discoveries as they happen.

 What will I be learning?

 It isn’t all work at the BRP!
 There’s a rich and varied social life at the project.
 We all gather for Quiz Night, an informal contest where you and your team can pit your wits against your friends and the project staff for a chance to win prizes.
-Once a week we host a BBQ, and every Friday night is Pub Night, a chance to unwind and share a well-earned drink after a hard week’s work, to play some pool and get to know people.
+Every Thursday night is Pub Night, a chance to unwind and share a well-earned drink and/or a packet of crisps after a hard week’s work.

-Every year over a hundred new students and volunteers join us from all over the world.
+Every year dozens of new students join us from all over the world.
 Your time with the BRP will offer you the chance to meet new people and make new friends, as well as offering an invaluable networking opportunity to people who would like to pursue a career in archaeology or related fields.